HCMID/ms-hackathon-2020/docs/index.md

 ## Welcome!

-1. Register and find your [team leaders](teamleaders).
+1. Find your way to Levis Browsing Room, and organize your school's group in teams with one of our team leaders.
-2. Verify that one (or more) of your team's computers  is [fully configured](preparation).
+2. Verify that one (or more) of each team's computers  is [fully configured](preparation).
-2. Download a `zip` file with [data and templates for editing](https://github.com/HCMID/hackathon2019-template).
+2. Download a `zip` file with [data and templates for editing](https://github.com/HCMID/hackathon2020-template).
 (Look for green "Clone or download" button.)

 ## What is our manuscripts hackathon?